SysKitTeam/docs-point/point-collaborators/workspace-review/shadow-users-step.md

 ---
-description: This article provides a full overview of the Workspace Review task resolution process in Syskit Point from a workspace owner's perspective.
+description: This article provides an overview of the Workspace Review Wizard Shadow Users step from a workspace owner's perspective.
 ---

 # Shadow Users Step